Puppet-Finland/puppet-puppetmaster/README.md

     $ sudo -i
     $ bin/puppetmaster-installer -i

-The "-i" switch to ensures that the environment is root's environment, which is particularly important on Ubuntu and Debian.
+The "-i" switch to sudo ensures that the environment is root's environment, which is particularly important on Ubuntu and Debian.
+The -i switch to the installer makes it run in interactive mode, which is probably what you want to do.

-# Notes about Foreman scenarios

-Foreman scenarios currently on work on CentOS 7.
-As Foreman and Smart Proxies communicate via TLS you will need to ensure that their names resolve correctly.
-The best way to do this is to have records for them in DNS, but using /etc/hosts is also an option.

-# Supported platforms

-This module supports CentOS 7, Debian 9 and Ubuntu 16.04.

-Puppetserver, PuppetDB and Puppetboard scenarios work across all supported platforms.
-Currently Foreman scenarios only work on CentOS 7.

-Ubuntu 18.04 can't be easily supported quite yet as Puppetlabs does not provide Puppet 5 packages for it.
-Additionally Ubuntu's official Vagrant box [does not have](https://github.com/cilium/cilium/issues/1918#issuecomment-344527888) the ifupdown package which Vagrant depends on.

 # Development

+## Testing with Vagrant

+This repository makes heavy use of Vagrant and Virtualbox for testing.
+You will need to use a fairly up-to-date Vagrant or you will run into networking issue with the Ubuntu boxes.
+We recommend using Vagrant 2.1.5 or later.

+## Creating deb/rpm packages

+Creating Debian and RPM packages is straightforward with the Debian 9 -based packager VM:

+    $ vagrant up packager
+    $ vagrant ssh packager
+    $ cd puppetmaster-installer/packaging
+    $ ./package.sh

+## Living with changes Kafo makes to versioned answer files

 Kafo installers have a nasty habit of modifying answer files which are versioned by Git.
 To prevent these local answer file modifications from getting committed